starkizard/CoPPeR/README.md

 # vs-CoPPeR README

-This is the README for your extension "vs-CoPPeR".
-After writing up a brief description, we recommend including the following sections.
+This is a VSCODE Extension aimed for boosting speed initializing files at start of Competitive Contests.
+Currently Supports Codeforces.

 ## Features